 The 11 units of Stewart B. McKinney National Wildlife Refuge include a variety of habitats from grassy upland to tidal salt marsh.
 Though many refuge units are small in acreage, their importance to wildlife, especially migratory birds, is enormous.
 Native wildlife populations have diverse habitat requirements.
 Each species, from roseate terns to American black ducks, has very different needs for food, water, shelter and space.
-The along Connecticut's coast fill these needs by providing habitats that are forested, marshy, sandy and secluded island habitats.
+The refuge units along Connecticut's coast fill these needs by providing habitats that are forested, marshy, sandy, rocky and secluded.

 The forest and shrublands of the Norwalk Islands provide regionally significant habitat for colonial nesting wading birds.
 The 70-acre Chimon Island Unit has supported as many as 1,200 pairs of herons, egrets and ibises.
 The 67-acre Sheffield Island Unit also has the potential to support nesting wading birds.
 Presently, a small population of herring and great black-backed gulls nest along Sheffield's rocky shoreline.
 Waters surrounding these island provide habitat for wintering waterfowl.

 Goose Island, a one-acre island approximately one-half mile east of Chimon Island, is comprised of gravel beach and brushy upland.
 This island currently provides nesting habitat for gulls and American oystercatchers.

-The rocky shores of five-acre Falkner Island Unit support one of the few remaining nesting colonies of endangered roseate terns in the northeast (100-150 pairs), and the largest common tern colony in Connecticut (3500+ pairs).
+The rocky shores of five-acre Falkner Island Unit support one of the few remaining nesting colonies of endangered roseate terns in the northeast (up to 40 pairs in recent years) and the largest common tern colony in Connecticut (2500+ pairs).
 Because of these distinctions, Falkner Island was designated an Important Bird Area by Audubon Connecticut.